only1dali/Webi/README.md

-# Ross P. Coron - Personal Website
+# Dalitso P. Nyanda - Personal Website

-This is my personal website, designed and implemented as part of [CS50W's Project 0](https://docs.cs50.net/web/2019/x/projects/0/project0.html) in July 2019.
+This is my personal website, designed and implemented as part of [CS50W's Project 0](https://docs.cs50.net/web/2019/x/projects/0/project0.html) in June 2020.

-The website contains my CV, a list of my publications, and programming experience.
+The website contains my CV and my information.
 The website is written in HTML with CSS / SCSS styling.
 A small amount of JavaScript is used to generate a pop-up when a button is activated (Programming page).

 ![Screenshot of website homepage.](https://i.imgur.com/lIv9wli.png)